SCAGspm/spm_dm_documentation_update/userguide.rst

  + *Reordering Map Layers*: The user can re-order layers on the map by clicking on the arrow button on the right side of the Layers Tool Bar.
 This button will open a window where the user can order the layers by clicking on the layer name and ordering it (by dragging it) within the visible list.
 This order corresponds to the layer order on the map.

- + Any layer with the pencil icon next to it is editable by the user.
+ + Any layer with the pencil |pencil_icon| next to it is editable by the user.

 .. figure:: images/layers_management.png
     :alt: layer management